iq-motion-control/iq-module-communication-doc/docs/manual/manual_high_power_pwm_output.rst

 Description
 ===============

-Vertiq's High Power PWM Output interface provides access to a PWM output driver with read/write accessibility to the frequency, duty cycle, and mode.
+Vertiq's high power PWM output interface provides access to a PWM output driver with read/write accessibility to the frequency, duty cycle, and mode.
 At the hardware level, this driver is an **open-drain MOSFET without an internal pull up resistor**.
 The mode parameter determines which portion of the PWM cycle the duty cycle represents, high or low, and is dependent on your application’s hardware setup.

 In the first mode, writing 75 has the following output: